ollav12/DAT250/dat250-expass7.md

 - Using DBeaver i manually execute the sql query script "scheme.up.sql" that is created when gradle test is ran and the database is up to date
 ![alt text](image-31.png)

-- I updated the privelages to the "jpa_client" user so that the test would pass (see issues).
+- I updated the privelages to the "jpa_client" user so that the test would pass (see issues), test does not pass in github actions not sure why but they work localy.
 ![alt text](image-32.png)

 ## Part 2: Creating a docker image